 Numerous studies suggest that longer breastfeeding is associated with better psychosocial adjustment and language skills, as well as both verbal and non-verbal intelligence in later years.
 This small boost may be just the thing that gives them the edge they need to succeed in our complex world throughout their lives.1,2,3

 Not only is your toddler’s brain still maturing—his young microbiome continues to form too, and it needs a steady influx of probiotic organisms during these important developmental years.
 Gut health is at the core of overall physical, mental, and emotional wellness, so nurturing your child’s beneficial flora at this time really matters.

-Your child gets his first collection of digestive bacteria from you—and your amazing breast milk is loaded with over 700 species of friendly microbes, along with the specific sugars these little gut bugs need to take hold in his digestive tract.4 The special milk sugars your child ingests (HMOs) specifically promote the growth of beneficial bacterial communities in your little one’s gut—such as the Bifidobacterium family, which control unwanted bacteria while supporting robust immunity and an effective gut barrier.5 Every time your toddler nurses, his maturing microbiome becomes stronger.
+Your child gets his first collection of digestive bacteria from you—and your amazing breast milk is loaded with over 700 species of friendly microbes, along with the specific sugars these little gut bugs need to take hold in his digestive tract.4 The special milk sugars your child ingests (HMOs) specifically support the growth of beneficial bacterial communities in your little one’s gut—such as the Bifidobacterium family, which discourage unwanted bacteria while supporting robust immunity and a strong gut barrier.5 Every time your toddler nurses, his maturing microbiome becomes stronger.

 3. Vibrant health and immunity

 In addition to supporting your child’s health by enriching his early microbiome, extended breastfeeding allows him to continue to enjoy direct immune system boosts through the high concentration of white blood cells contained in your breast milk.
 This would all be exciting enough on its own, but it gets even better!
 That’s because it turns out your breast milk is highly adaptive to your little one’s needs in real time.